• Skip to primary navigation

 A careful hunter means you are aware of what you’re doing.
 Make sure you are still responsible when you hunt.

-Don’t pull the trigger if you don’t make a clean kill.
-Know the safety rules and signs whether in practice or in the wild.
+Don’t pull the trigger if you don’t know how to do a clean kill.
+Know the safety rules and signs, whether in practice or in the wild.

 What is the legal draw weight for bow hunting in Arizona?